PAGD leaders will attend meeting called by PM: Farooq Abdullah | Politics

 The meeting is the first such exercise since the Centre announced the abrogation of Jammu and Kashmir's special status under Article 370 of the Constitution and its bifurcation into union territories on August 5, 2019.

-The PAGD chairperson said the alliance was confident that it would be able to put its stand before the Prime Minister and the Union Home Minister during the meeting in New Delhi.
+The PAGD chairperson said the alliance was confident that it would be able to put its stand before the Prime Minister and the Union Home Minister during the meeting at New Delhi.

 Asked what would be the stand of the alliance, Abdullah said, "You all know our stand and there is no need to repeat it."
 "Whatever our stand was, is still there and will be there," he added.